hoovejd/twisted_examples/README.md

 Go to http://localhost:8880

 ### Tutorial 016
-I couldn't get this to work, not sure why
+Note, I was only able to get this to work using Python 2.7.
+Go to http://localhost:8880, log in with username and password.
+The temp1 directory should be shared

 ### Tutorial 017
 Go to http://localhost:8880/show to display your session ID.
 You can also click the "i" in the browser address bar, then click Cookies, you should see the TWISTED_SESSION cookie.